unwriter/datacash/README.md

 # How it works

-`datacash` is powered by [bitcore-lib-cash](https://github.com/bitpay/bitcore-lib-cash), which in turn is a fork of [bitcore-lib](https://github.com/bitpay/bitcore-lib), which means all the low level transactions are completely robust and secure.
+`datacash` is powered by [bsv](https://github.com/moneybutton/bsv) a fork of [bitcore-lib-cash](https://github.com/bitpay/bitcore-lib-cash), which in turn is a fork of [bitcore-lib](https://github.com/bitpay/bitcore-lib), which means all the low level transactions are completely robust and secure.

 `datacash` was created in order to make it dead simple to construct `OP_RETURN` related transactions, but you can even use it to build regular transactions.

-Also `datacash` exposes `datacash.bsv` endpoint which you can use to access the underlying `bitcore-lib-cash` library.
+Also `datacash` exposes `datacash.bsv` endpoint which you can use to access the underlying `bsv` library.
 If you need more sophisticated features (in most cases you won't), feel free to use this feature.
 Best of both worlds!

 ---